Frequently Asked Questions

 Although these plastics claim to be biodegradable, they take a significant amount of time to biodegrade and have the same environmental impact as regular plastics.
 Plastics that claim to be compostable often require a large-scale composting facility and a specific environment to completely biodegrade.

-The links below are a great starting point for businesses to locate sustainable alternative materials.
-The city recommends looking at reusable materials mainly for kitchen materials, such as utensils, plates, cups, etc. The upfront investment to purchase the reusable materials will definitely pay off in a short run and you will produce less litter.
+The city recommends looking at reusable materials such as utensils, plates, cups, etc. The upfront investment to purchase the reusable materials will definitely pay off in the short run and you will produce less waste.

-There are also vendors that reached have worked with the City that can provide discounts for our local businesses.
+Some vendors have worked with the City and can provide discounts for our local businesses.
 You can find more information in the link below:

 Yes!
 Are you interested in joining #PlasticFreeMB but located outside of Miami Beach?
 Luckily, there is still a way for you to get involved!
 We have designed the #PlasticFreeMB program to be easily transferrable to other cities so that they can set up their own version of the program.
 We will provide your city with all necessary branding and information on setting up your #PlasticFree program so that you can just focus on getting your businesses to eliminate single-use plastics.
 We want to make it as simple as possible for other cities to start their own #PlasticFree programs so that we can all work towards the common goal of sustainability and plastic reduction.
 To set up your city’s #PlasticFree program or to learn more about this program, please email Sustainability@miamibeachfl.gov.